firstbatchxyz/swan-contracts/docs/src/src/SwanAgent.sol/contract.SwanAgent.md

 ### updateState

-Function to update the AI agent state.
+Function to update the agent state.

 *Works only in `Withdraw` phase.*